Seggan/JavaClassLib/README.md

 ## Todo
 - Add the rest of the bytecode instructions
 - Add more attributes
-- Add interface, field, and attribute capabilities to classes
+- Add interface and field capabilities to classes
 - Add exception tables to the code attribute